pribiller/pcsindels/README.md

 ## Documentation

 > [!NOTE]
-> For detailed instructions on how to use and modify the scripts, please refer to:
+> For detailed instructions on how to use and modify the scripts, please refer to:<br>
 > [https://pribiller.github.io/pcsindels/index.html](https://pribiller.github.io/pcsindels/index.html)

 ## Input